openhab/openhab-addons/bundles/org.openhab.transform.jsonpath/README.md

  end
 ```

-Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value to compare.
+Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as a value to compare.

 ## Differences to standard JsonPath

-Compared to standard JSON the transformation it returns evaluated values when a single alement is retrieved from the query.
+Compared to standard JsonPath, the transformation returns single values instead of arrays.
-Means it does not return a valid JSON `[ 23.2 ]` but `23.2`, `[ "Outside" ]` but `Outside`.
-This makes it possible to use it in labels or output channel of things and get Numbers or Strings instead of JSON arrays.
+This makes it possible to use the transform in labels or output channels of Things.
-A query which returns multiple elements as list is not supported.

 ## Usage as a Profile

-The functionality of this `TransformationService` can be used in a `Profile` on an `ItemChannelLink` too.
+The transformation can be used in a `Profile` on an `ItemChannelLink` too.

-To do so, it can be configured in the `.items` file as follows:
+One example for configuring it in the `.items` file:

 ```java
 String <itemName> { channel="<channelUID>"[profile="transform:JSONPATH", function="<jsonPath>", sourceFormat="<valueFormat>"]}